jtobin/deanie/README.md

 ![](assets/mixture_cdf.png)

 You can perform inference on models using rejection or importance sampling, or use a simple, stateful Metropolis backend.
-Here's a simple beta-bernoulli model conditioned on the provided observations:
+Here's a simple beta-bernoulli model, plus some observations to condition on:

 ``` haskell
 betaBernoulli :: Double -> Double -> Program Bool